projectcapsule/capsule/docs/operator/use-cases/network-policies.md

 ```

 # What’s next
 See how Bill, the cluster admin, can assign trusted images registries to Alice's tenant.
-[Assign Trusted Images Registries to a tenant]().
+[Assign Trusted Images Registries](./images-registries.md).